 Q: Do you sit for aggressive pets?

 A: If your cat is aggressive, and we cannot manage the space well with blocking devices or by giving treats, we may not be able to help your family.
 If needed, we can do a test visit before your departure to make sure that we can handle your animal safely.

 Q: My cat likes to go outdoors, is that ok?

 A: We prefer to visit with cats that are indoor only, however – if they have a really reliable recall, or there is a quality of life issue and they NEED to go outdoors, we can still care for them.
 We may not be able to extend our visit time, and a backup plan is needed should they not be there when we are there to care for them.

 Q: What do I need to provide for my caregiver?

 A: Any supplies we may need to adequately care for your pet including treats, toys, litter disposal bags, cleaning supplies, vacuums or brooms, and a crate for emergencies.
 Cats should be wearing a pet id tag and/or microchip.

 Q: Does my pet need to be up to date on their vaccinations?

-A: Yes, we do not require proof since we are not visiting with other pets, you may be asked to provide this upon request.
+A: Yes, but we do not require proof since we are not visiting with other pets.
+You may be asked to provide this upon request.